 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework which is in line with the Programme documentation.

-This note presents information about the Company's exposure to risk, the Company's objectives, policies and processes for measuring and managing risk.
+This includes information about the Company's exposure to risk and its objectives, policies and processes for measuring and managing risk.
 Further quantitative disclosures are provided below.